Mermade/openapi-codegen/README.md

 ## Templates

 Templates are taken directly from `swagger-codegen`.
 This project is also licensed under [Apache-2.0](LICENSE) for this reason.
 Generated code is explicitly covered by the [Unlicense](templates/_common/UNLICENSE).
+Code to downconvert OpenAPI 3.0 definitions is taken from [Angular-Swagger-UI](https://github.com/Orange-OpenSource/angular-swagger-ui) and is MIT licensed.

 ### Contributors